Nikki Bella Accused Of Cheating On Fiancé John Cena — By Her Own Mom [Video]

 Nikki Bella — half of WWE divas the Bella Twins — suffered a pretty awkward moment on the September 13 episode of E!’s Total Bellas after she was accused of cheating on her fiancé and fellow WWE wrestler John Cena by her own mom.

-The awkward moment went down on the most recent episode of Nikki and twin sister Bella’s E! reality show after the sisters’ mom, Kathy, saw a mysterious man walking around her daughter’s home in a towel during a Facetime call.
+The awkward moment went down on the most recent episode of Nikki and twin sister Bella’s E! reality show after the sisters’ mom, Kathy, saw a mysterious man walking around her daughter’s home in a towel during a FaceTime call.

 In the moment captured by E! cameras, Brie revealed to her sister that their mom thought she was being unfaithful to the wrestler after accusing Nikki of cheating during a private phone call.